This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 A perinatal stroke occurs in the womb or within the first month after birth.
-It can cause brain damage that leads to cerebral palsy.
+Perinatal stroke is a leading cause of brain damage that leads to cerebral palsy.
 Treatment for perinatal stroke varies depending on the complications it has caused.

 What Is a Perinatal Stroke?